awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_EXTERNAL_SCHEMA.md

 HIVE METASTORE indicates that the external database is defined in a Hive metastore\.
 If HIVE METASTORE, is specified, URI is required\.

 REGION '*aws\-region*'
-If the external database is defined in an Athena data catalog or or the AWS Glue Data Catalog, the AWS Region in which the database is located\.
+If the external database is defined in an Athena data catalog or the AWS Glue Data Catalog, the AWS Region in which the database is located\.
 This parameter is required if the database is defined in an external Data Catalog\.

 URI '*hive\_metastore\_uri*' \[ PORT port\_number \]
 If the database is in a Hive metastore, specify the URI and optionally the port number for the metastore\.
 The default port number is 9083\.